<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 HubSpot Workflow Types

-Here are the high-level steps to creating a HubSpot workflow.
-For more detailed instructions, we’ve included a HubSpot Hacks tutorial video below as well.
+Let’s go over are some of the high-level steps for creating a HubSpot workflow.
+For more detailed instructions, watch the section of our HubSpot Hacks tutorial video that covers creating workflows in HubSpot.

 1. Select your workflow type